 Green Man Icon (Pedestrian Traffic Light)

-This, on the other hand, indicates that it is now safe for the pedestrians to cross.
+The green man icon, on the other hand, indicates that it is now safe for you and other pedestrians to cross.

 If you want to have a problem-free drive, then it is important to take note of these traffic lights and road markings.
 In order to be a model motorist, make sure to follow the markers and signs found on the road.
 This is to ensure not just your own safety, but the safety of those around you.